top of page

 WORKSHOP

-These sessions were organised by Foppish Theatre and ran at the Crescent theatre Birmingham.
+These sessions were organised by Foppish Theatre and delivered at the Crescent Theatre, Birmingham.

 IMG_9331.JPG